mougiakouel/QGIS-Training-Manual/map_composer/map_composer.rst

 .. image:: ../_static/map_composer/020.png
    :align: center

-To get rid of it, click on the :guilabel:`General options` slider at the bottom of the :guilabel:`Item` tab.
+Let's get rid of it.

+* Click on the :guilabel:`General options` slider at the bottom of the :guilabel:`Item` tab.
 The :guilabel:`Label` slider will slide away and you will see a new interface.
-On it, there is a :guilabel:`Show frame` checkbox.
-Click it to disable the frame:
+* Click the :guilabel:`Show frame` checkbox to disable the frame:

 .. image:: ../_static/map_composer/021.png
    :align: center